djsamseng/BookNotes/ConsciousnessAndTheBrain.md

     - 24x31 is preformed step by step.
 Individual cells encode our intentions, plans, individual steps.
     - grammar is implemented by bundles of connections linking all around the brain.
 It's too much to be consciously encoded
 ### Chapter 6
+- stroke = rupterure or plugging of a brain artery, anoxia = the loss of oxygen supply to the brain, poisoning coma,
+- brain death = total absense of brain stem reflexes with a flag EEG and inability to initiate breathing, blood to the brain stops and after 6 hours to a day neurons quickly degenerate and melt away erasing memories
+- coma patients first recorver the sleep-wake cycle then consciousness then communication then intentional behavior
+- vegetative state = sleep-wake cycle but not consciousness, comes from vegetate = live a physical life void of intellecetual activity or social
+- locked-in syndrome=minimal consciousness state. with computerized devices people can answer emails etc.
+- some vegatative patients exhibit a conscious brain when scanned.
+They were able to answer 5/20 questions by changing their response at appropriate times
+- brain-computer interfaces based on electroencephalography = amplifies electrical signals from the head surface
+- mismatch response/mismatch negativity (MMN wave) shows up as a negative voltage at the top of the head when something unexpected occurs like a "boop" in the middle of "beep beep beep" or a cell phone during a concert
+  - automatic response to an auditory novelty that occurs when attending to something or not = novelty detector
+  - **to detect deviant sounds, it unconsciously compares the current stimulus to a prediction based on past sounds**
+  - if you start repeating the same deviant noise in a pattern the MMN wave continues but the p3 consciousness wave disappears
+- positron emission tomography (PET) = detector of high-energy gamme rays used to measure how much glucose is consumed in the body
+- people are able to recover from comas/vegetative states and we see that long distance connections have grown back in.
+So if the right connections grow then they can regain consciousness
+  - agents that act on the dopamine circuits are prime candidates for recovery.
+They are used in the brain's reward circuits and send projections to the prefrontal cortex that control our voluntary actinos
+  - a sleeping pill was given to one man and he awoke, moved and began to speak.
+One woman took a sleeping pill, woke up, spoke, answered questions ,counted named objects then fell asleep and the next morning couldn't and it repeated every morning whenever she got the sleeping pill
+### Chapter 7
+- at around 6.5 months in the womb the baby's cortex starts to form and to fold
+- in the newborn long distance connectinos between cortical regions are already formed.
+They process information just slower than adults
+- from birth babies promote self-organization of spontaneous neuronal activity
+- babies immensely attracted to language even in the womb, brain activity not limited to the auditory region when listening to their mother's voice
+- babies have a verbal working memory by tracking brain activity (a sign of consciousness)
+- a varied version of the beep beep boop test (aa aa ee with faces to make the babies pay attention) shows the P3 wave activating to sort out the irregularities
+- latency of brain responses for babies is dramatically slower than in adults
+  - about 0.3 seconds to register a vowel change and to generate an unconscious mismatch response
+  - 1 second for the prefront cortex to react to a global novelty (about 4x longer)
+  - replicated this slower latency with face recognition in babies using masked images.
+The threshold was about 2x longer in order to be seen
+- monkeys can be trained to report what they see by pressing keys on a computer by rewarding them
+  - they too only see one image at a time (experiment with two images one into each eye)
+  - masking also works
+  - monkeys also able to hold on to information however they are more likely to be distracted.
+Humans are superioir in our ability to inhibit distraction (ex: watching a movie)
+- metacognition = knowing the limits of one's own knowledge, assigning beliefs or confidence to our own thoughts
+  - monkeys, dolphins, rats, pigeons posses some of it
+    - the dolphin uses the third option only when the dolphin knows that it doesn't know what the first two will do?
+      - Or this could just be overfitting that press the third if the third is available
+      - However behavior shows that they are more intelligent than reward alone would predict
+- human unique in our ability to compose our thoughts, think about new ideas and share them with others
+  - special knack for assigning symbols to mental representations and entering them into novel combinations ex: taller than Tom, left of the red door, not given to John
+    - **size (tall) person (Tom) space (left) color (red) object (door) logic (not) action (give) all initally encoded by a distinct brain circuit.
+The human brain assembled them at will**
+- humans think about what others are thinking and generalize what they know to what others know
+- recursive function of human language allows nested thoughts inaccessible to other species ex: He thinks that I do not know that he lies
+- **humans have more connections in the prefrontal cortex so more agile in collection and integrating information from all over the brain allowing introspection and self-oriented thinking detached from the external world**
+  - more long distance connections
+  - more broadley spaced language neurons sending long-distance projections compared to other animals
+- schizophrenic patient exhibit dramatic overconfidence
+  - capacity for conscious ignition is reduced. lack the massive synchronous activation that causes the p3 wave.
+Unconscious masking shows unconscious is just as fast but lack the conscious
+  - activations during rest are much less integrated
+  - fewer spines = loss of connectivity
+  - drugs that block neuronal transmission causes the same symptoms
+  - loss of top-down connectivity = explanation. they have the feed-forward sensory information but not the **global ignition nor control via long distance top-down loops**
+- If I remove everything that isn't true then I'm left with the truth = bidirectional exchange of information
+  - **sensory sends messages upward and higher regions respond with top-down predictions = learning algorithm that accounts for information arising from senses**
+    - learning stops when the higher-level abstractions are so accurate that their predictions fully match the bottom-up inputs
+      - at which point the incoming signal is no longer interesting and thus no longer triggering any learning
+        - **or is it no longer interesting?
+Maybe error causes attention?
+No back prop for learning, but creating new programs to replace once we understand why?**
+- schizophrenic patient don't have the top-down feedback so everything feels strange (ex: voices in your head, CIA is watching you)
+- **Computer simulations of the brain**
+  - parallel programs, each dedicated to certain functions. face recongition, movement detection, spatial navigation, speech production, motor guidance
+  - some programs take inputs from inside rather than outside ex: predict if it is likely to deviate from its current goal
+    - computers have this ex: probing battery life, disk space, memory conflicts
+  - What is missing: flexible communication, plasticity and autonomy
+    - communicate with one another
+      - the output of any program would be selected as the focus of interest for the entire organism.
+Enter the workspace in a slow and serial manner but be able to boardcast the information back to any other program
+        - in current computers this is forbidden as each runs in its own memory space.
+They don't have a general means of exchanging information / their expert knowledge and know how to interpret it
+    - learning algorithm = plasticity
+      - each program would discover the best use for the information they receive
+      - each would adjust itself to capture the predictive relationships that exist among the programs inputs
+      - discover which of its inputs are worthy of attention
+      - adapt to its environment and be robust to failures
+    - autonomy
+      - in absense of user interaction it would use its own value system to decide what to do / what to give conscious attention to
+      - spontaneous activity
+      - this allows it to set its own goals, explore, learn about its own internal states
+      - free will. machines are deterministic by their organization, state, inputs
+- quantum physics doesn't have any neuroscience evidence or congitive science that its in the brain.
+We're not exploring all possibilities at the same time.
+We don't have random twitches (well maybe sometimes)
+- 16 billion cortical neurons
+- **the brain embeds its current inputs into a tapestry of past memories and future goals.
+Just like Frank and the Robots memory as a holographic array.
+If you erase part of it, you have all the memories but at half the resolution**